OpenWebAdvocacy/website/src/posts/uk-regulators-final-verdict--apples-browser-engine-ban-harms-competition.md

 > OWA suggested implementation of a minimum ‘core set of the most critical remedies’ (eg to address the WebKit restriction) at the conclusion of the market investigation.
 Once the DMCC Act was in force, the DMU could take over responsibility for ongoing enforcement, addressing any remedies that have been ‘bypassed or whose objectives remained unfulfilled’.
 > <cite>[MIR’s Final Report](https://assets.publishing.service.gov.uk/media/67d1abd1a005e6f9841a1d94/Final_decision_report1.pdf)</cite>

-We are deeply appreciative of the MIR team's detailed and convincing arguments as to why handing on these recommendations onto the CMA to implement under the DMA will be effective, less risky and not result in significant delay.
+We are deeply appreciative of the MIR team's detailed and convincing arguments as to why handing on these recommendations onto the CMA to implement under the DMCC will be effective, less risky and not result in significant delay.
 This is significantly strengthened by the CMA’s investigation into Apple’s and Google’s Strategic Market Status (SMS) directly incorporating the MIR’s core recommendations, making it clear the CMA intends to act quickly once designation is complete, expected within nine months.

 > In any event, we do not consider that interventions which the CMA may decide to impose under the DMCC Act powers would necessarily take significantly longer to implement than the remedies which could be imposed via the EA02 remedy-making powers.
 In particular, we note that:<br><br>
 > (a) As set out in the Digital markets competition regime sub-section above, the CMA commenced SMS designation investigations on 23 January 2025 to assess whether to designate Apple and Google with SMS.<br><br>